 The map opposite shows the 4 main rock climbing areas in Bosnia and Herzegovina, which are:

 There are 11 separate crags in the Krajina Region and it is the largest climbing area in Bosnia and Herzegovina.
 Along the Vrbas River around Banja Luka there is plenty of great sport climbing on excellent rock.

-Pecka is the largest crag in the Krajina Region and it is certainly one of the top three climbing areas within Bosnia and Herzegovina in terms of beauty, rock quality and quantity of routes.
-The crag lies in a remote area full of green forests where you only hear the animals at night and the stars are magical.
+Pecka is the largest crag in the Krajina Region and is one of the best, largest and most beautiful sport climbing areas in Bosnia and Herzegovina.
+The crag lies in a remote area full of green forests close to the village of Ubovica Brdo.
 The limestone rock is extremely pocketed with a mixture of sharp crimpy edges.
 Here there are well over 100 sport single pitch sport routes, with most of these in the F5a to F7c range.

 The other major crag is called Tijesno Canyon that has multi-Pitch routes up to 210m long.